summer-barrette/ENGI301/project_01/README.md

     * (fourth) the front wooden dowel and pen go from the ground to above level 2.
-    * Tie the servo to the pen with a thin wire; ensure servo pushes pen down into the ground when ‘on’ and pulls pen up off the ground when ‘off’
+    * Tie the servo to the pen with a thin wire; ensure servo pushes pen down into the ground when ‘on’ and pulls pen up off the ground when ‘off’.

 # OPERATION INSTRUCTIONS

 1. Run the command ./run in the command line to run the run script
+    * The pins should be configured.
+    * The program should initialize.
+    * The program should print "Program Start".
 2. Press the yellow button while either covering or not covering the temperature sensor
-    * The yellow LED should turn on
+    * The yellow LED should turn on.
-    * The temperature should be recorded and the mood (happy or sad) decided
+    * The temperature should be recorded and the mood (happy or sad) decided.
-    * The yellow LED should turn off
+    * The yellow LED should turn off.
 3. Set the robot in the center of a standard sheet of letter paper
     * (first) the paper is in a vertical orientation.
     * (second) the wooden dowel is on the top left corner of the paper.
     * (third) the front of the robot is facing and parallel to the top edge of the paper.
 4. Press the blue button
-    * The blue light should come on
+    * The blue light should come on.
-    * The robot should drive around while picking up and putting down the pen
+    * The robot should drive around while picking up and putting down the pen.
-    * The robot should draw a frowny or smiley face
+    * The robot should draw a frowny or smiley face.
 5. The ‘temperature’ function and ‘drawing’ function do not have to be linear.
     This means the temperature can be re-recorded by hitting the yellow button directly after the previous temperature sequence.
 And the robot can re-draw